psyomn/sclack/Demo.markdown

 If you're using a testing framework as I am (scalatest), you can type `test' in order to run your tests.

+If `scaladoc` is available on your scala install, you should be able to run the command `doc` in sbt, and that will generate API documentation given that you have written javadoc like comments.

 ## Software Engineering

 Some pretty standard Software Engineering techniques have been used in this